Lusaka–Mongu Road

 The first Lusaka-Mongu Road was a dirt road with pontoon ferries across rivers such as the Kafue.
 It passed through only two towns: Mumbwa and Kaoma.
 The first 100 km passed through farmland and bush north of the Kafue Flats and like the middle section crossing the Kafue National Park, was constructed with laterite gravel.
 Most of the last third passes through virtually uninhabited bush with no streams or rivers.
 It is completely dry except after rain in the wet season and is very sandy, which took its toll on trucks and their drivers, as vehicles could get bogged in sand in the dry season, in addition to the usual rainy season hazards of floods and washed-out sections.

 The fact that the road started at Landless Corner, 69 km north of Lusaka, suited traffic to and from the Copperbelt.
 Lusaka did not become the capital of the country until about the time the road was built (1935) and it was not until the late 1940s that it became an important centre.
 A shortcut to Lusaka from Mumbwa via Nakachenje was built around this time.

-This Road was first paved around 1969, to a new alignment which, controversially for the residents of those towns, bypassed Mumbwa and Kaoma by a few kilometres.
+This road was first paved around 1969, to a new alignment which, controversially for the residents of those towns, bypassed Mumbwa and Kaoma by a few kilometres.
 The Nakachenje branch was paved a little later.
 A lack of maintenance through the late 1970s and 1980s meant that by the 1990s the pavement of the road from Landless Corner was in bad condition and had lost in some sections.
 The Nakachenje branch was in better condition and became accepted as being the main road to the west while the Landless Corner to Mumbwa section was neglected, and by 2005, was a poor dirt road.

-In the last decade the Lusaka-Mongu Road has been rehabilitated and in 2005 was classed as being in good condition.

 Route

 M20 Road ("Old Mumbwa Road")

-The older route, from the Landless Corner junction with the T2 Road (Great North Road) in Chibombo District (70 kilometres north of Lusaka by the Wangwa Farm) to Mumbwa is designated as the M20 Route on Zambia's road network.
-It is 120 kilometres in length up to Mumbwa Central and is in poor condition, with motorists having the impression that the road is really not being properly maintained.
+The older route, from the Landless Corner junction with the T2 road (Great North Road) in Chibombo District (70 kilometres north of Lusaka; 20 kilometres south of Chibombo) westwards to Mumbwa is designated as the M20 in Zambia's road network.
+It is 116 kilometres in length up to Mumbwa Central and is in poor condition, with motorists having the impression that the road is really not being properly maintained.